-Educational Objectives for the Undergraduate Program
+Objectives for the Undergraduate Program

+Educational Objectives

-- We expect our graduates to become innovative, competent, contributing engineers in the process industries. - We expect our graduates to demonstrate their flexibility and adaptability in the workplace, so that they remain effective engineers, take on new responsibilities, and assume leadership roles.
+- · Our graduates will be innovative, competent, contributing chemical engineers. - Our graduates will demonstrate their flexibility and adaptability in the work-

+- place, so that they remain effective engineers, take on new responsibilities, and assume leadership roles. - Our graduates will continually develop new skills and knowledge through formal and informal mechanisms.

-We expect at least an average of 15% of our graduates to continue their education by obtaining advanced degrees.
+Student Learning Outcomes

-Upon graduation, graduates of the Chemical Engineering program at UCSB are expected to have:
+Upon graduation, students from the ChE program at UCSB are expected to have:

-- 1. Fundamentals the fundamental knowledge of mathematics, computing, science, and engineering needed to practice chemical engineering and the ability to apply this knowledge to identify, formulate, and solve chemical engineering problem; - 2.
-Laboratory the ability to design and conduct experiments and to analyze and interpret data; - 3.
-Design the ability to design a system, component or process to meet desired specifications, while recognizing, assessing and mitigating potential hazards; the ability to use modern engineering tools necessary for engineering practice; - 4.
-Advanced Training knowledge beyond the basic fundamentals in chemical engineering and/or related technical fields as preparation for a continuing process of lifelong learning; a recognition of the need for and the ability to engage in lifelong learning; - 5.
-Teamwork/Communication the ability to function productively in multidisciplinary teams working towards common goals; the ability to communicate effectively through written reports and oral presentations; - 6.
-Engineering & Society the broad education necessary to understand the impact of engineering solutions in a global/societal context; a knowledge of contemporary issues; an understanding of professional and ethical responsibility; a recognition of the need for and the ability to engage in lifelong learning.
+- 1. [Fundamentals] the fundamental knowledge of mathematics, computing, science, and engineering needed to practice chemical engineering, and the ability to apply this knowledge to identify, formulate, and solve chemical engineering problems; - 2.
+[Laboratory] the ability to design and conduct experiments and to analyze and interpret data; - 3.
+[Design] the ability to design a system, component, or process to meet desired specifications, while recognizing, assessing and mitigating potential hazards; the ability to use modern engineering tools necessary for engineering practice; - 4.
+[Advanced Training] knowledge beyond the basic fundamentals in chemical engineering and/or related technical fields as preparation for a continuing process of lifelong learning, a recognition of the need for and the ability to engage in lifelong learning; - 5.
+[Teamwork/Communication] the ability to function productively in multidisciplinary teams working towards common goals; the ability to communicate effectively through written reports and oral presentations; - 6.
+[Engineering & Society] the broad education necessary to understand the impact of engineering solutions in a global/societal context; a knowledge of contemporary issues; an understanding of professional and ethical responsibility.